ntustison/Histograms/Text/methods2.md

-[@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".[^3]  A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
+[@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
+A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
 In designing the evaluation study: